EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 ##User routes

 ##Authentication
-To authenticate this routes, userId and a token (generated to the userId) are needed.
+To authenticate these routes, userId and a token (generated to the userId) are needed.
 Those to should be sent on the request's query.(somehow like this: ?user=userID&token=token ).
 Please note that every route need to be authenticated expect the one which generate the token. (//api.edmdesigner.com/api/token)

 For example: //api.edmdesginer.com/json/project/list?user=userId&token=123456789